SwedbankPay/developer.swedbankpay.com/_includes/recurring-card-payments.md

 ## Prerequisites

-Prior to making any server-to-server requests, you need to supply the payment instrument details and a payment token to Swedbank Pay by initial purchase.
+Prior to making any server-to-server requests, you need to supply the payment method details and a payment token to Swedbank Pay by initial purchase.

 *   Initiate a recurring payment flow and **charge the credit card**.
     This is done by creating a "Purchase Payment" and generating a